The Space of augmented stability conditions: Introduction

 The authors appreciate the support of the NSF CAREER grant DMS-1945478, and NSF FRG grant DMS-2052936, and the support and hospitality of the Simons Laufer Mathematical Sciences Institute during the preparation of this paper.
 The first author was also supported by an Alfred P. Sloan Foundation Research Fellowship (FG-2022-18834), and a Simons Foundation Fellowship.

-Furthermore, the second author would like to thank Maria Teresa Mata Vivas for her love, patience, and encouragement during the preparation of this manuscript and the first author for his unwavering support and guidance.
+The second author would additionally like to thank Maria Teresa for her love, patience, and encouragement during the preparation of this manuscript.
+Additionally, he thanks the first author for his unwavering support and guidance during this project and the duration of his doctoral studies.

-Please note that this is a preliminary version of the paper, and we expect to post an improved version in the following months.
-Please inform us of any errors or typos found in the current version.

 \addtocontents{toc}{ }